oleg-nazarov/save_open_tab_urls/README.md

 - enjoy!

 ## Next plans:
-- on error, while reading a certain tab, continue reading others but show a warning for a user that he could do something about corrupted lines
+- on error, while reading a certain tab, continue reading others but show a warning for a user that he should do something about corrupted lines
 - optionally save incognito tabs
 - optionally save tabs only of the current window
 - show how many tab URLs will be saved and the titles